vivekverma5/SysEngScripts/README.md

 ## repo_sync.py :

-Repo Sync script to read from repo_sync.cfg file from gerrit. \n Create repo if does not exist using mirror. \n
+Repo Sync script to read from repo_sync.cfg file from gerrit.
+Create repo if does not exist using mirror.
-Run repo sync on mirror. \n
+Run repo sync on mirror.
-Run repo sync on repository. \n
+Run repo sync on repository.

 ## JavaThreadDump.py